dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 Let's show a complete example, where a channel is created and curl is set to receive any events.
-While that is happening, a metronome subscription is used to deliver a single event:
+While that is happening, a metronome subscription is used to deliver a single event.

+First, we create a channel.

 ```console
 paul@sprocket:~$ curl -u paul -X POST -D- \